goetting/ez-flux/README.md

 ### history

-When config.debug is true, history will save state and event data on emission.
+If options.recordHistory was passed _true_, State and event data will be recorded on event emission.

 ```TS
   type HistoryEntry = {